-We evaluate an implementation of our algorithm for the universality problem of NBW and on a randomized model recently proposed by Tabakov and Vardi.
-We show that the performance of the antichain algorithm on this randomized model outperforms by several order of magnitude the existing implementations of the Kupferman-Vardi algorithm [TV07, GKSV03].
-While the classical solution is limited to automata of size 8 for some parameter values of the randomized model, we are able to handle automata with more than one hundred locations for the same parameter values.
+We evaluate an implementation of our new algorithm for the universality problem of NBW and on a randomized model recently proposed by Tabakov and Vardi.
+We show that the performance of the new algorithm on this randomized model outperforms by several order of magnitude the existing implementations of the Kupferman-Vardi algorithm [Tab06,GKSV03].
+When the classical solution is limited to automata of size 8 for some parameter values of the randomized model, we are able to handle automata with more than one hundred locations for the same parameter values.
 We have identified the hardest instances of the randomized model for our algorithms and show that we can still handle problems with several dozens of locations for those instances.

-Structure of the paper.
-In Section 2, we give all necessary definitions related to Büchi automata, and we recall the Kupferman-Vardi and Miyano-Hayashi constructions that are used for complementation of NBW.
-The reader interested in the general theory behind our technique can read Section 3 without going into the details of those constructions (only the definitions of NBW and emptiness are useful to understand Section 3).
-The notion of simulation pre-order for a Büchi automaton is presented and we prove that the fixed point needed to establish emptiness of nondeterministic Büchi automata handles only downward closed sets for such pre-orders.
-We use this observation in Section 4 to define an antichain algorithm to decide emptiness of ABW.
+Structure of the paper In Section 2, we recall the Vardi-Kupferman and Miyano-Hayashi constructions that are used for complementation of NBW.
+In Section 3, we recall the notion of simulation pre-order for a Büchi automaton and prove that the fixed point needed to establish emptiness of nondeterministic Büchi automata handles only closed sets for such pre-orders.
+We use this observation in Section 4 to define a new algorithm to decide emptiness of ABW.
 In Section 5, we adapt the technique for the universality problem of NBW.
-In Section 6, we report on the performances of the algorithm for universality, and in Section 7, we extend those ideas to obtain an antichain algorithm for language inclusion of NBW.
+In Section 6, we report on the performances of the new algorithm for universality.
+In Section 7, we extend those ideas to obtain a new algorithm for language inclusion of NBW.
+Section 8 concludes the paper.